qiskit-community/qiskit-algorithms/CONTRIBUTING.md

    ```
    from the root of the Algorithms repository clone.
 You might also like to check the html output
    to see the changes formatted output is as expected.
 You will find an index.html
-   file in docs\_build\html and you can navigate from there.
+   file in `docs\_build\html` and you can navigate from there.

-   Please note that a spell check is run in CI, on the docstrings, since the text
+   Please note that the CI will run a spell check on the docstrings, as the text will
-   becomes part of the online [API Documentation](https://qiskit.org/documentation/).
+   become part of the online [API Documentation](https://qiskit.org/documentation/).

-   You can run `make spell` locally to check spelling though you would need to
+   You can run `make spell` locally to check the spelling, though you would need to
    [install pyenchant](https://pyenchant.github.io/pyenchant/install.html) and be using
    hunspell-en-us as is used by the CI.

    For some words, such as names, technical terms, referring to parameters of the method etc.,
    that are not in the en-us dictionary and get flagged as being misspelled, despite being correct,
-   there is a [.pylintdict](./.pylintdict) custom word list file, in the root of the Machine Learning repo,
+   there is a [.pylintdict](./.pylintdict) custom word list file in the root of the repo,
    where such words can be added, in alphabetic order, as needed.

-3. If it makes sense for your change that you have added new tests that
-   cover the changes and any new function.
+3. If you have added new unit tests that cover the changes and any new function.

-4. Ensure that if your change has an end user facing impact (new feature,
+4. Ensure that, if your change has user-facing impact (new feature,
-   deprecation, removal etc) that you have added a reno release note for
+   deprecation, removal, etc), you have added a reno (release note) for
    that change and that the PR is tagged for the changelog.

 5. Ensure all code, including unit tests, has the copyright header.
 The copyright